1976 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1976 Penny Value By Variety

-The 1976 penny value chart reveals striking disparities across varieties.
+The 1976 penny value chart reveals striking disparities across varieties and color grades.
 If you know the grade of your coin, you can find the exact price below in the Value Guides section.

 1976 Penny Value Chart